Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Primer is important if your soffits and fascia boards are in bad condition (bare wood spots, rust stains, tannin bleed).
 Oil primer is best for priming and sealing over surface stains and bare wood.
 With oil primer, the stains won't bleed into your top coats of paint.

 If you're positioning your extension ladder on sloped ground, you must safely level and stabilize the ladder before climbing up.
-You can use a ladder with built-in levelers that allow you to make precise adjustments on uneven ground, or you can use the Pivit ladder tool.
-The Pivit ladder leveler is an awesome multi-tool I use under my extension ladders, or any time I'm working on a roof.
+You can use a ladder with adjustable legs, or you can use the Pivit ladder tool.
+The Pivit ladder leveler is an awesome multi-tool I use under my extension ladders and when painting on a steep roof.
 Whenever I'm painting outside, this tool's in my truck.

 The best paint brush for cutting-in your soffits and fascia boards is one that's stiff and designed for exterior paints.
 Don't use your interior paint brush outside.
 The Purdy Pro Extra paint brushes are what I use the most for exterior painting and staining.
 These brushes hold more paint and last longer than other brushes I've used outside, and cleaning dry paint from the bristles is also easier.